We use cookies to improve your browsing experience and provide meaningful content. Read our cookie policy. Accept

 Familiar workflow, improved with fragmentation

 Figure 1.
-ThruPLEX HV PLUS single-tube library preparation workflow.
-The ThruPLEX HV PLUS workflow consists of three simple steps that take place in the same well or PCR tube, eliminating the need to purify or transfer the sample material.
-In this latest version of the ThruPLEX technology, an enzymatic fragmentation step at the start of the protocol streamlines the generation of high complexity libraries from double-stranded DNA, up to 200 ng in 30 µl.
+ThruPLEX DNA-Seq FLEX EF single-tube library preparation workflow.
+The ThruPLEX DNA-Seq FLEX EF workflow consists of three simple steps that take place in the same well or PCR tube, eliminating the need to purify or transfer the sample material.
+With this latest version of ThruPLEX technology, an enzymatic fragmentation step at the start of the protocol streamlines the generation of high-complexity libraries from up to 200 ng of intact double-stranded DNA at input volumes of up to 30 µl.

-ThruPLEX HV PLUS KAPA HyperPlus NEBNext Ultra II FS
+ThruPLEX DNA-Seq FLEX EF KAPA HyperPlus NEBNext Ultra II FS

 Hands-on time 15 min 20 min 20 min